Deception (2008 film): Production

-In October 2006, it was announced Hugh Jackman, Ewan McGregor and Michelle Williams would star in erotic thriller, The Tourist.
+In October 2006, it was announced Hugh Jackman, Ewan McGregor and Michelle Williams would star in the erotic thriller The Tourist.
 The movie was put into turnaround by 20th Century Fox because of its racy storyline, and was financed independently.
 Funding was then arranged by MRC, the film financing arm of Endeavor, where Jackman was a client at the time.